Mockingbird Lane

 Mockingbird Lane is a 2012 American horror comedy television special that served as a re-imagining of the 1964–66 television series The Munsters.
 It was developed for NBC by Bryan Fuller.
-The pilot episode aired on October 26, 2012, as a Halloween special, and lead into a Halloween-themed episode of the television series Grimm, with the option for a series order.
+The pilot episode aired on October 26, 2012, as a Halloween special, and led into a Halloween-themed episode of the television series Grimm, with the option for a series order.
 The special was viewed by 5.47 million American viewers and gained a 1.5/5 ratings share for adults aged 18–49, and the concept was not picked up by NBC as a series.

 Plot

 The Munsters are a family of monster-like beings.
 Herman resembles Frankenstein's Monster, with visible scars and a heart that is the only remaining part of his original body; his wife Lily is a vampire, as is her father who is known as Grandpa; their son Eddie is unaware that he is a transitioning werewolf; and finally there is Lily's niece Marilyn, the only normal member of the family, whose mother tried to eat her when she was a baby.

 The Munsters move to 1313 Mockingbird Lane after Eddie attacks his "Wildlife Explorers" scout troop in werewolf form.
 Eddie thinks that the event was a bear attack.
 Grandpa and Marilyn both want to tell him of his true nature, but Herman and Lily want to wait.
 Eddie thinks there is something wrong with himself and fears being a carnivorous monster like his grandfather and mother.

 Meanwhile, Herman's heart is dying because he loves too hard and needs a replacement.
 Grandpa plans to kill someone to provide a heart for Herman and a feast of blood for Grandpa.
 He first plans to kill their new neighbor, but Herman talks him out of it.
 Then the perfect candidate shows up, Scoutmaster Steve, a widower and Eddie's new boy scout troop leader; Steve has fallen for Lily and loves her just as Herman does.

 Grandpa invites Steve over to dinner to kill him.
 Despite the efforts of Herman, Lily, and Marilyn to prevent the killing, Steve dies when Grandpa causes him to fall down the stairs.
 Herman and Lily finally tell Eddie about his condition, which he nervously accepts.
 They acquire a pet dragon, Spot, to watch over Eddie during his transformations.